-- a.
 The purpose of counseling is to assist students in understanding and resolving their educational, vocational, and personal problems.
+The Student Affairs Department conducts basic counseling for students.

-Counseling is conducted only by professional counselors. - b.
-Counseling Services provides confidential advising to CUCA students.
+The Student Affairs Department provides confidential counseling services and advising to CUCA students.
 The goal is to help students reduce stress, maximize opportunities for academic and personal success, enhance personal development, and make important life changes.